 Owen was impressed by his wisdom and directness.

-Gently Ethan said, “Maybe if you would’ve talked to me about what was going on in your life I could have helped you.
+Ethan said gently, “Maybe if you would’ve talked to me about what was going on in your life I could have helped you.
 We both went through a lot, and I would have liked to have someone to talk with.
 That would’ve been better than what happened.”

 Owen thought to himself that he would give anything if he could go back in time and do exactly that.
 “Ethan, you’re a good person.
 I do wish I would’ve talked to you all those years ago.
 You would have been a great friend.”
 Owen paused because he hated to admit the truth.
 “You know, I’m sixty-one years old, and I’ve never had a real friend.”